-All of the above makes SMS an attractive form of communication but it cannot be employed too frequently.
-Most brands start with 4 messages per month and depending on the results either decrease or increase that amount.
+The above makes SMS an attractive form of communication, but it cannot be employed too frequently.
+Most brands start with four messages per month and, depending on the results, either decrease or increase that amount.
 Read on to find out how to balance the number of messages according to data analysis.

 One of the reasons for SMS popularity is a positive sentiment towards it.
 Text messages are considered more urgent and closer to the receiver than, for example, TV or outdoor ads.
-It’s worth to capitalize on it, just remember about certain rules!
+It’s worth capitalising on it.
+Just remember about specific rules!

 Firstly, select the right tone of voice according to the group you are trying to reach.
 After all, you are not sending messages to strangers.
 Use the knowledge and collected data to create content appealing to your audience.
 If the contact database is inhomogeneous, consider splitting it into smaller subgroups.

-And so, we reach the third issue – content personalization based on information from the contact database.
-Information collected by the SMS Newsletter widget will prove useful and will make your campaign more effective.
+And so, we reach the third issue – content personalisation based on information from the contact database.
+Information collected by the SMS Newsletter widget will prove helpful and will make your campaign more effective.

 Nothing breaks the ice better than a direct call to the recipient.
-Use name, gender, address to divide your target group and send a highly-personalized offer.
+Use name, gender, address to divide your target group and send a highly personalised offer.

 How to gain an edge over the competition?

-If your message is precise, and the time frame is right, you have a great chance of spurring a feeling of urgency.
-The thought that the offer might be too good to happen again is a very strong sale incentive.
+If your message is precise and the time frame is correct, you have a great chance of spurring a feeling of urgency.
+The thought that the offer might be too good to happen again is a powerful sale incentive.

 Splitting the communication into separate channels is also a good idea.
 Prepare exclusive content and offer for each channel.
-High-quality content draws attention which consequently might make your audience to share it.
-You can even capitalize on this drive!
-You could even mention that the offer is exclusive to members of the Newsletter or club and that it shouldn’t be shared.
+High-quality content draws attention which consequently might make your audience share it.
+You can even capitalise on this drive!
+You could even mention that the offer is exclusive to members of the Newsletter or club and shouldn’t be shared.

-Android and iOS devices show miniatures of the linked webpages by default.
-Make sure that the preview of your site is shown correctly before sending an SMS campaign.
+Android and iOS devices show miniatures of the linked web pages by default.
+Make sure that the preview of your site is correctly demonstrated before sending an SMS campaign.